 - You must request three letters of recommendation.

-- You may request letters of recommendation at any point, even before you have submitted your application using the “Letter of Recommendation Request” feature at the bottom of the application form.
+- You may request letters of recommendation at any point, even before you have submitted your application using "Confidential Letters of Recommendation or Evaluation" within the application.

 Fellowship applications are accepted from both tenured and untenured faculty as well as from recent Ph.D.’s without a tenure-track position and professors emeriti.
 Where appropriate, applications are accepted from independent artists, documentary film-makers, and writers.

 You may apply either for a full academic year fellowship or for a single semester.

 University of Michigan College of Literature, Science, & the Arts Faculty Eligibility:

 All LSA faculty eligible to apply must be tenure–track, full–time faculty members engaged in major scholarly and/or creative projects in the humanities and/or interpretive sciences.
 They must have completed two consecutive terms of full–time teaching since their last leave of any kind.
 As this is a scholarly activity leave, terms on this award do not count toward sabbatical.
 Further, LSA faculty may apply to only one of the following in a given year: (1) Frankel Institute for Advanced Judaic Studies, (2) Institute for the Humanities, or (3) Michigan Humanities awards.

 University of Michigan Emeritus faculty members are not eligible for the fellowship.

 * Note: Past Frankel Institute Fellows, not from the University of Michigan, must have a 4 year break before they are eligible to apply.

 Depending on rank, experience, and length of stay at the Institute, Fellows receive compensation ranging between $45,000–$66,000.
 Additionally, University of Michigan health benefits are available for fellows who carry a 50% or greater appointment for four consecutive months.